The Great Gatsby Essay

 - Read and re-read your essay and make corrections where necessary

-Sample Paper on The Great Gatsby
+Example of an Essay on The Great Gatsby

 Scott Fitzgerald’s 1925 novel, The Great Gatsby, reveals the defeatist attitude that Daisy has particularly when she gives birth to a daughter.
 Daisy narrates to Nick how Tom neglected her when she was giving birth to their daughter, whereby she states, “I woke up out of the ether with an utterly abandoned feeling and asked the nurse right away if it was a boy or a girl.
 She told me it was a girl, and so I turned my head away and wept.
 ‘All right,’ I said, ‘I’m glad it’s a girl.
 And I hope she’ll be a fool—that’s the best thing a girl can be in this world, a beautiful little fool” (Fitzgerald, 1925, p.
 20).
 From the passage, one learns that women were facing unique challenges at the time, which makes one question how the society treated women.
 The passage, therefore, will form the basis of exploration for this essay; in that, Daisy’s attitude towards life will be examined further.